-I remembered just how very, very blessed I am, and I know for sure, that I can thrive, no matter the challenge.
+I remembered how blessed I was—and I knew, for sure then—that I could thrive, no matter the challenge.

 Now let’s shift our focus to YOU.

-Well, my friend, that’s just your victim brain throwing a temper tantrum.
-Go ahead and indulge, if you like, but then be willing to let it go because it’s not serving you.
+My friend, that’s just your victim brain throwing a temper tantrum.
+Go ahead and indulge, if you like, but then be willing to let it go, because it’s not serving you.

-I have never met a human being who does not have some type of support or resources in their life.
+I have not met a human being yet who does not have some type of obtainable support or resources.

-(And I should mention here that I worked with clients in the community mental health system and at the homeless shelter for many years.)
+(And I should mention that I’ve worked with clients in the community mental health system and at the homeless shelter for many years.)

-So, if you are going through a struggle right now, think about what provisions you have been blessed with.
+So, if you are going through a struggle right now, think about the provisions with which you’ve been blessed.

-And, be open to the thought that there are things to be grateful for without exception.
+Be open to the thought that there are always things to be grateful for—without exception.

-Gratitude is one of the most valuable tools ever for making a mindset shift, and it is always available to you.
+Gratitude is an easy way to make a mindset shift, and it is always available to you.